 - 75 Super Frugal Living Tips

 Taking an honest look at where all your money is going is important.
-Gather up all your receipts from this last week or this last month and add it all up.
+Gather up all your receipts from the last week or the last month and add it all up.

 Figure out where all your hard earned money is going.
-If there is something you can cut back on great.
+Is there is something you can cut back on?
 Maybe eating out less or cooking more homemade meals and pastries.